-As noted in our introduction, for each question I have a quick answer for those of you who are super busy or prefer to skim, and a more in-depth answer for those of you looking for that.
+As noted in our introduction, you will find a quick answer below for those of you who are super busy or prefer to skim, followed by a more in-depth answer for those of you looking for that.
 If you like this series and find the information helpful, please share it!

 The Quick Answer